Threshold phenomenon and traveling waves for heterogeneous integral equations and epidemic models: Introduction

 \begin{question} How does the epidemic spreads through space?
-What is the ``speed" of the epidemic? \end{question} To answer the first question, we will study the long-time behavior of the solutions of equation \eqref{eq}.
-Let us introduce the notions of \emph{propagation} and of \emph{fading out} for an epidemic. \begin{definition} We say that the epidemic \emph{propagates} if the solution $u$ of \eqref{eq} satisfies
+What is the ``speed'' of the epidemic? \end{question} Of course, these notions of propagation, of final state, of speed, must be adapted to the model under consideration.
+The next definition introduces the notions of \emph{propagation} and of \emph{fading out} for an epidemic described by the general model \eqref{eq}.